 ‘War on free speech’: Outcry after Maldives passes controversial media bill

-Critics say new media regulatory bill will muzzle the press and free speech online, a claim the government dismisses.
+Critics say new media regulatory bill will muzzle free speech and the press, a claim the government denies.

-A bill that critics say could muzzle the media has sparked an outcry in the Maldives after the government of President Mohamed Muizzu pushed it through parliament, where it enjoys a supermajority.
+A bill that critics say could muzzle free speech and the media has sparked an outcry in the Maldives after the government of President Mohamed Muizzu pushed it through parliament, where it enjoys a supermajority.

 A prominent union of journalists pledged on Wednesday to defy the bill, while the main opposition party called for protests and a global press freedom group urged Muizzu to veto the legislation.